mathyousee/power-platform-snippets/power-fx.md

 )
 ```

-## Strip non-numberic characters from a string
+## Strip non-numeric characters from a string

 I had a requirement to take a parameter of a phone number, but the phone number may have unexpected formatting (some may have parenthesis, dashes, spaces...nothing consistent).